IBM/maximo-labs/MkDocs/monitor_nodered_csv_importer_1.0/docs/prereqs.md

 # Pre-Requisite Instructions

-Here are the pre-requisites for the Maximo Monitor CSV Importer exercises that are designed for MAS Monitor and not the Monitor SaaS edition.
+Here are the pre-requisites for the Maximo Monitor Node-RED CSV Importer exercises that are designed for MAS Monitor and not the Maximo Asset Monitor SaaS edition.

 # All Exercises